 In any case, soon after the joyous toll of the church bells signifying the resurrection, most people head home to eat traditional foods with family.
 Celebrations continue until the very early hours of Sunday.
 Cracking blood red eggs with one another (whoever has the hardest egg, gets all the luck); eating sweet bread and braided cookies known as ‘kourourakia’ are a must do.
 Feasting continues on Easter Sunday AND Easter Monday, usually outdoors with roasting of lambs and/or kid goats on the spit over charcoal fire.
 Can you think of a better setting than that of nature herself?
 And of course, there’s lots of socializing and folk dancing.
 Moreover, it’s a great opportunity to spend quality time bonding with family members that you don’t get to see often enough.

 My aim for this account was to merely show that Easter is a glorious time here in Greece.
 The customs and traditions make a Greek Easter an experience of a lifetime.
 Really!
 It’s all about taking the time to take in the meanings of Easter.
 It’s a moving time that touches us in a most humble way, rich in symbols and meaningful in a much deeper way than that I have described here.
-Perhaps, you’ll be interested in reading Rita Wilson‘s version of a Greek Easter.
 Moreover, if you may be interested in some inspiration for you Easter tablescapes that we set up for your inspiration.

-In any case, once again this year, Elisabeth and I along with our families, will be heading for Syros to celebrate Easter next week.
+In any case, once again this year, Elisabeth and I along with our families, will be heading for Syros to celebrate Easter next week (BTW: here’s my travel guide to Syros).
 That’s why I won’t be posting anything on the blog for the next 10 days.
 However, do follow us on Instagram and Facebook, since I will be posting photos from our journey there.

 For those of you celebrating this weekend, I wish you Happy Easter!